 “There were two additional sets of characters on the beach that day which, for completely different reasons, people were reluctant to talk about.
-Hangklip became, by that time, a refuge for runaway slaves.
-One of the places they made their home was Dappa se Gat which is situated right on Kogel Bay!
+Kogel way is located in an area called Cape Hangklip which became, by that time, a refuge for runaway slaves on account of its desolation.
+Here they lived in caves.
+One of the places they made their home was Dappa se Gat, a large cave situated right on Kogel Bay!

 Looking out onto Kogel Bay from Dappa se Gat

 It is an enormous cave, unaccessible during high tide but deep enough to house a community of people.
 They would be able to get far into the cave, out of reach of the water.
 It is quite possible that they were witnessing the entire debacle from the safety of their cave-home.
-I wonder if they thought it might have been a party sent to recapture them in which case the safest thing to do would have been to abandon the cave and hide in the thick bush between the mountain and the beach.
-“If they did this, as I suspect,” Oupa continued, “they would have seen that something managed to swim from the Colebrook to the beach.
+I wonder if they thought the ships to be a party sent to recapture them in which case the safest thing to do would have been to abandon the cave and hide in the thick bush between the mountain and the beach.
+“If they did this, as I suspect,” Oupa continued, “they would have seen that something managed to swim from the Colebrook to the beach.”

 “When they got to the beach, the slaves took them.
 The slaves had a long history with pigs.
 Pig-keeping was not very popular at the Cape.
 The Dutch farmers who farmed pigs let them roam free in the valleys and gorges and when they wanted to slaughter one, they had to capture one.
 The job of looking after them was mostly reserved for slaves.
 At the Slaves Lodge in Cape Town, where the Dutch East India Company’s slaves were kept, they were allowed to keep pigs to provide extra income for the lodge.”

 “The sinking of the Colebrook captured people’s imagination.
 For a short while, the Kogel Bay was even called Colebrook Bay.
-This was changed back to Kogel Bay.
+This was later changed back to Kogel Bay.
 The pigs were called Kolbroek pigs, a perversion of the ship’s name.
-This was never changed as a colloquial name for the pigs, which was not easy to change and it stuck.”
+This colloquial name for the pigs stuck.”
 “And that,” Oupa Eben concluded, “is how an English pig, crossed with a Chinese, ended up at the Cape of Good Hope!”

 Oupa Eben and Oom Timo started talking about politics.
 I lost interest and left to join my brothers and cousins who started walking to the stables to help milk the cows.

 So it happened that bacon and farming with pigs had been in my blood from a very early age.
-This is the month in which I turned 17 and still, I could not comprehend how these matters would consume the rest of my life.
+I first heard the story from Oupa and Uncle Timo in the month in which I turned 17 and still, I could not comprehend how these matters would consume the rest of my life.
 It started with my dad’s secret bacon recipe and the Kolbork pigs that Oupa Eben brought home one autumn afternoon in April!